 Mr. Watler also has notable experience in health care and antitrust law.
 He has served as lead counsel for a major Texas hospital system in a case involving an antitrust counterclaim for an attempt to monopolize the market for managed care health services.
 He represented a hospital system's officer/directors in a medical malpractice action.
 He was also a member of trial team that successfully defended a major Texas newspaper publisher in a jury trial against antitrust claims by a chief competitor.

 Mr. Watler has been listed in The Best Lawyers in America since 1995, where he is currently recognized in three categories, Bet-the-Company Litigation, Commercial Litigation, and First Amendment Law.
-Mr. Watler has been named one of the 250 Best Lawyers in Dallas by D Magazine and has been annually named a "Super Lawyer" in business litigation by Texas Monthly since 2003.
+Mr. Watler has been named one of the 250 Best Lawyers in Dallas by D Magazine and has been named a "Super Lawyer" by Thomson Reuters annually since 2003.

 Mr. Watler's trial experience covers a wide range of complex cases including libel, employment, securities, banking, media, intellectual property, antitrust, oil and gas, and real estate.
 He has successfully defended business clients against an assortment of claims such as tortious interference, intentional infliction of emotional distress, Lanham Act claims, unfair competition, false advertising, copyright and trademark infringement, securities fraud, employment discrimination, and wrongful termination He has maintained certification as a specialist in civil trial law by the Texas Board of Legal Specialization since 1990.

 Attorney Profile: Paul Watler — Protecting what matters